fabric8io/fabric8/docs/karaf.md

 Notes:
-  * Otions can be set via system properties and/or environment variables
+  * Options can be set via system properties and/or environment variables
   * ConfigurationPlugin requires Aries Blueprint CM 1.0.9 or above

 </br>